GhostNaN/ReVidia-Audio-Visualizer/WinReadMe.txt

 Design|Color|Bar Color/Background Color/Outline Color - Allows to pick color and alpha(transparency) [0-2]*
 Design|Color|Rainbow - Creates a rainbow effect to the colors of Bars/(Outline Only) based on current Bar Color [1] Design|Gradient - Popup for making a gradient using double left click to make a point and right click to delete a point [0-2]*
-Design|Dimensions - Brings up sliders to change the dimensions and look of the bars.
+Design|Auto Level - (On by default) Auto scale the bar height to the data, manually adjust bar height to disable [0]* Design|Dimensions - Brings up sliders to change the dimensions and look of the bars.
 [0-5]** Design|Illuminate - Scales the alpha cap of the bars [2] Design|Outline Only - If Out Width is more than 0 it will only show the outline.
 [0]